-ACCOUNTANCY Usually no specific A Level, although Business Studies can be useful in preparing students ARCHITECTURE None specified, occasionally Mathematics and one design-orientated subject is often recommended.
+ACCOUNTANCY Usually no specific A Level, although Business Studies can be useful in preparing students ARCHITECTURE One design orientated course such as Art or Product Design and occasionally Mathematics.
 ART & DESIGN At least one design-orientated subject - progression often via Art and Design Foundation.
 BIOCHEMISTRY Chemistry and another science (usually Biology) recommended.
 BIOLOGY Usually Biology and Chemistry.
 CHEMISTRY Chemistry and often another science/Mathematics is required.
 COMPUTER SCIENCE Computer Science is desirable and Mathematics is a common requirement.
 CRIMINOLOGY No specific requirement but having at least one essay-based subject is useful DESIGN TECHNOLOGY Product Design and usually a portfolio of work in the specific field you choose to progress into.
 DENTISTRY Chemistry and usually Biology, sometimes Mathematics and/or Physics.
 DRAMA None specified, although English and/or Drama may be stipulated.
 Acceptance is likely to be down to a successful audition.
 ECONOMICS Usually Mathematics and many aspects are covered in Business Studies.
 ENGINEERING Mathematics/Physics combination usually stipulated; Maths/Chemistry for Chemical Engineering.
 No need for Product Design.
 ENGLISH (& LITERATURE) English Literature or English Language and Literature usually required.
 ENVIRONMENTAL SCIENCE Usually two from Biology, Chemistry, Mathematics, Physics and Geography.
-FASHION & TEXTILES Usually at least one design-oreaienated subject - progression is often via Art and/or Fashion and Textiles, often a portfolio is required GEOGRAPHY Geography usually required, although not exclusively.
+FASHION & TEXTILES Usually at least one design-orientated subject - progression is often via Art and/or Fashion and Textiles, often a portfolio is required GEOGRAPHY Geography usually required, although not exclusively.
 HISTORY Often no specific subjects, although History stipulated most regularly.
 LAW No specific requirements; often preference for 'facilitating' subjects including one 'essay-based' subject.
 MATHEMATICS Mathematics and sometimes Further Mathematics.
 MEDIA/COMMUNICATIONS No specific subject requirements.
 Design subjects useful for some courses.
 A portfolio of work is often required, from subjects such asICT, Media or Art/Photography.